Caesar Phelps

 Sezor Phelps [3]

 Though the letter is signed “Sezor,” it is unknown whether Caesar himself penned it.
-Some Northern slaveowners educated their slaves in order to have them read the Bible themselves, yet there are only a few documented cases of literate slaves in the North.
-In the surrounding area, slaves known to be literate include Pomp, Lucy, and Joshua Boston, owned by David Parsons, Ebenezer Wells, and Eleazar Porter (Moses Porter’s uncle), respectively.
+Some Northern slaveowners educated the individuals they enslaved in order to have them read the Bible themselves, yet there are only a few documented cases of literate enslaved people in the North.
+In the surrounding area, enslaved men and women known to be literate include Pomp, Lucy, and Joshua Boston, owned by David Parsons, Ebenezer Wells, and Eleazar Porter (Moses Porter’s uncle), respectively.
 [4] However, there is no explicit record of any slaves living at Forty Acres being literate.
 Caesar may have employed the help of a fellow private to write this letter, yet even if inscrbed by another hand it is still poignant, written in his own words.
 The “stock and buckel” Caesar requests would have been his neck stock and buckle, a clasp that held a tightly wrapped piece of fabric around the neck.
 [5] They are an elegant item of dress and a prized the possessions -- enslaved people were able to purchase small items like this, usually through the exchange of labor.
 [6] Unfortunately, historical records of Caesar stop after this letter.
 Whether he died at Ticonderoga, returned to Forty Acres to find that he had been sold, or gained his freedom, we do not know.

 Notes: